 No, it is not mandatory but it is strongly recommended to so.

 Can domain names be registered as trademarks in India?

 Yes, domain names can be registered and protected as trademarks or service marks at the national and international levels, provided that the domain names are used to identify the source of the goods and services and are not confusingly similar to an existing domain name.
-Domain name acts as a trademark over the Internet, whereas a trademark serves the same purpose offline.
+A domain name acts as a trademark over the Internet, whereas a trademark serves the same purpose offline.
 While a trademark is a source identifier of your goods and services, a domain name is a pathfinder to a person or a business on the Internet.

-Any person claiming to be a proprietor or owner of a mark for any goods or services which he is already using or intends to use the mark after the filing can apply for registration of a trade mark.
+Any person claiming to be a proprietor or owner of a mark for any goods or services which he is already using or intends to use the mark after the filing can apply for registration of a trademark.

 I am not using my trademark in India; can I still file a trademark application?

 Yes.
 Any person can file a trademark application for the registration of a mark for the purpose of using that trademark mark in future.

 What is the procedure to register your trademark in India?

 The procedure for registration of trademarks is contained in the Trade Mark Act, 1999 and the Rules thereof.
 Generally, it begins with filing a trademark application as per the procedure specified by the Trade Mark Act, 1999.
 After the filing, an examination report may be issued by the Trademark Registry, to which a formal reply has to be filed within a period of one month from the receipt thereof.
 If the Registry is satisfied with the response, the application shall proceed to an advertisement in the Trademarks Journal.
 At this time, the Trademark Registry is open to receiving oppositions by third parties to the registration of a trademark.
 The time period to file an opposition is four (4) months (with applicable extensions) from the date the publication in the Trademark Journal.
 If no oppositions are received within the specified time, the application shall proceed to registration.

 What is the government fee for trademark registration in India?